allwin199/thunder-loan-review/workflow.md

 - `10 USDC` == `1 WETH`
 - Then the user repaid the flash loan with fees

+- Since the NFT protocol is using TSwap as price Oracle
+- By manipulating the TSwap, we can screw the price of NFT

-- tldr The user bought bunch of NFT for cheap price and sold it at actual price and made money
+- tldr The user bought bunch of NFT for cheap price and sold it at actual price and made bunch of money

 ### Mock TSwap

+- We have create a Mock Tswap to check whether we can tank the price and get cheaper fee.